Battleroid/mumbledj/README.md

 __NOTE__: You can also override all settings found within `config.yaml` directly from the commandline.
 Here's an example:

 ```
-mumbledj --admins.names="SuperUser,Matt" --volume.default="0.5" --volume.lowest="0.2" --queue.automatic_shuffle_on="true"
+mumbledj --admins.names="SuperUser,Richard" --volume.default="0.5" --volume.lowest="0.2" --queue.automatic_shuffle_on="true"
 ```

-Keep in mind that values that contain commas (such as `"SuperUser,Matt"`) will be interpreted as string slices, or arrays if you are not familiar with Go.
+Keep in mind that values that contain commas (such as `"SuperUser,Richard"`) will be interpreted as string slices, or arrays if you are not familiar with Go.
 If you want your value to be interpreted as a normal string, it is best to avoid commas for now.

 ## Commands